 DETENTION: This is the act of detaining students for a period of time, usually at lunch period or after school.
-If a student fails to serve his/her detention(s) on the days assigned, suspension (ISS and/or OSS) will be issued plus detention will still be served.
+If a student fails to serve his/her detention(s) on the days assigned, suspension will be issued in place of the detention(s).
 The number of detentions depends upon the offense and previous misconduct occurrences.
 Parents and/or the student shall be responsible for providing transportation from school when a student is serving After School Detention.
 Students may be given writing assignments to complete during their detention and/or suspension.
 Also, detentions not served by the end of the school year will be served during the summer or assigned at the beginning of the next school year.